MissVeronica/um-promote-users-role/README.md

 3. Version 1.2.0 Update for UM 2.6.7
 4. Version 2.0.0 Rewrite for UM 2.6.7
 5. Version 2.1.0 Additional Role test and tested for UM 2.6.8
+6. Version 2.2.0 Addition of Misc tab removed by UM in version 2.8.3

 ## Error messages
 1. This is not possible for security reasons.